starvader13/shellock/README.md

 ## How It Works

-This tool uses a hybrid approach to safely and efficiently intercept failed commands.
+This tool uses Zsh's `command_not_found_handler` to intercept failed commands.

-1. A lightweight `preexec` hook saves the command string you are about to run.
-2. If the command fails (returns a non-zero exit code), a `trap ERR` handler is triggered.
+1. When you type a command that Zsh cannot find, the `command_not_found_handler` is triggered.
-3. The handler passes the failed command to a Python script.
+2. This handler passes the failed command to a Python script.
-4. The Python script uses fuzzy matching to find the best correction from a list of previously successful commands stored in `autocorrect_aliases.json`.
+3. The Python script uses fuzzy matching to find the best correction from a list of previously successful commands stored in `autocorrect_aliases.json`.
-5. If a good suggestion is found, it is presented to you with the interactive `(a)ccept, (r)eject, or (c)orrect?` prompt.
+4. If a good suggestion is found, it is presented to you with an interactive `(a)ccept, (r)eject, or (c)orrect?` prompt.
-6. If you choose to `(c)orrect`, the new successful command is automatically saved to `autocorrect_aliases.json` for future use.
+5. If you choose to `(c)orrect`, you can enter the correct command, and if successful, it's automatically saved to `autocorrect_aliases.json` for future use.

 ## Installation and Setup